BrowserStackCE/browserstack-examples-specflowplus/README.md

 -   [Using Automate REST API](https://www.browserstack.com/automate/rest-api) to access information about your tests via the command-line interface
 -   Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)
 -   For testing public web applications behind IP restriction, [Inbound IP Whitelisting](https://www.browserstack.com/local-testing/inbound-ip-whitelisting) can be enabled with the [BrowserStack Enterprise](https://www.browserstack.com/enterprise) offering

-## Observations

-- If Test are skipped, please check for other instances of .Net Host & BrowserstackLocal running in background and terminate the running instances explicity.

-## Open Issues

-- When running all the tests together, there is some flakiness observed and some Test might get fail.
-- Please specify the binary path to the local options when using BrowserStack Local.
-You can find more details about it [here](https://www.nuget.org/packages/BrowserStackLocal/)